NilsHulzebosch/RhymeTime/README.md

 ## Main requirements for this app:
 - The app concept should be centered around a live open data API.
-Check: the main gameplay is based on the Datamuse API, which can be used for searching rhymes but also other linguistic information.
+Check: the main gameplay is based on the Datamuse API, used to find rhyme words.

 - External data should be retrieved using HTTP-requests.
 Check: requesting all rhymewords.